YuchengZhang-hub/4302hw1p2/doc/README.md

 # doc

-If I drop a bowling ball and feather on the moon the the bowling ball will arrive first.
+If I drop a bowling ball and feather on the moon they will arrive at the same time.